bjkamrat/myrepo/Github_week_pres1.md

 # Happy Git and GitHub for the useR

-* Check on *Section 1: Installation*
 * You all should have
   + A GitHub account with an acceptable user name
   + Upgraded your RStudio to 4.0.3
-  + Installed and introduced yourself to Git
+  + Installed and introduced yourself to Git (i.e completed *Section 1: Installation*)

-# The Shell
+# To start today's lecture, I want to give a brief overview of the shell

 * The [`shell`](https://happygitwithr.com/shell.html) is a program that allows you to run programs on your computer
   + Similar to “terminal”, “command line”, and “console"